BlueBrain/NeuroM/doc/source/morph_stats.rst

 ***********************************************

-The ``morph_stats`` application extracts morphometrics from a set of neuron morphology files and produces a summary JSON output.
+The ``morph_stats`` application extracts morphometrics from a set of neuron morphology files and produces a summary in JSON or CSV format.
 It may obtain any of the morphometrics available in the :py:func:`neurom.get` function, and is highly configurable, allowing the user to get raw or summary statistics from a large set of neurite and neuron features.